ArduPilot/ardupilot_wiki/common/source/docs/common-moving-vehicle-initialization.rst

 Moving Vehicle Initialization
 =============================

-ArduPilot allows taking off from a moving platform such as boats or other moving vehicle.
+ArduPilot allows taking off from a moving platform such as boats or other moving vehicles.
 It is basically a change to how the gyros are calibrated.

 ..  youtube:: wNlnwqC-bx4
     :width: 100%